giantswarm/docs/src/content/reference/fleet management/clusters/introduction_cluster_api.md

 On top of that, we have some additional features that are not part of the Cluster API standard:

-- DNS management: we provide a DNS operator to create DNS assets for the clusters.
+- DNS management: we provide a DNS operator to manage DNS assets for the clusters dynamically.
-- Provider credentials management: our implementation has the ability to configure credentials needed to talk to the provider API.
+- Provider credentials management: we have automated the credentials management to operate the provider infrastructure in a secure way.
-- Encryption configuration: we have create an operator that deals with all the logic needed to create cryptographic assets and configure them properly making sure they are rotated and updated as needed.
+- Encryption configuration: we have designed an operator that controls the cryptographic assets for workload clusters and configure them properly making sure they are rotated and updated as needed.
-- Cluster API monitoring: we have a extended service that is able to monitor the cluster API specific resources.
+- Cluster API monitoring: we monitor all the cluster API specific resources letting us know the status of the cluster creation and the health of the cluster.
-- Further, we have some other operators that are provider specific and helps to automate all parts of the cluster lifecycle like VPC provisioning, security groups, etc.
+- Further, we have some other operators that are provider specific and helps to automate all parts of the cluster lifecycle, like VPC provisioning or security groups management, when upstream Cluster API does not provide it.

 ## Wrapping resources in apps